-The current agreement for grant funding from the Government of Jersey concludes on 31 December 2023, with the Trustees to commence negotiations for new grant agreements before this date.
-The Trustees believe that a new agreement will be entered into, and there has been no indication from the Government of Jersey that they do not intend to enter into a new agreements.
-As such, the Trustees believe there is no material uncertainty around going concern, and that the funding requirements of the Trust will be met for the foreseeable future.
+The previous agreement for grant funding from the Government of Jersey concluded on 31 December 2023, and was extended under the same terms for the coming year.
+The Trustees are currently in negotiations for a new grant agreement at this date.
+Whilst the Trustees believe that a new agreement will be entered into, and there has been positive indication from the Government of Jersey that they intend to enter into a new agreement, as this has not been finalised at the date of these financial statements, the Trustees have concluded that there is material uncertainty around going concern, as the Trust is deemed to be a going concern only on the basis it will continue to receive ongoing financial support from the Government of Jersey.